 - You sustained damages due to the harm.

-A therapist abuse attorney can help you build your case and collect evidence to support these claims.
+A therapist abuse lawyer can help you build your case and collect evidence to support these claims.

 Click to contact our personal injury lawyers today